Anik (satellite): Anik A

 The Anik A satellites were the world's first national domestic satellites.
 (Prior to Anik A1's launch, all geosynchronous communications satellites were transcontinental, i.e. Intelsat I and others.)
 The Anik A fleet of three satellites gave CBC the ability to reach the Canadian North for the first time.
 Each of the satellites was equipped with 12 C-band transponders that were capable of one broadcast-quality television signal, or 960 telephone calls., and thus had the capacity for a total of 12 colour television channels or 11,520 telephone calls.
 Three channels were allocated for CBC, two to TCTS and CNCP Telecommunications, two to Bell Canada, one for Canadian Overseas Telecommunications.
-Two channels were to put on reserve and the remaining two were unallocated (future use).
+Two channels were put in reserve and the remaining two were unallocated (future use).

 Anik B

 It was launched on December 15, 1978, and was the successor to the Anik A series and Hermes (aka Communications Technology Satellite, or CTS) experimental satellite.
 Most of the transponders were devoted to CBC Television — East and West feeds of CBC North, CBC Parliamentary Television Network, CITV-TV Edmonton, CHCH Hamilton, and TVOntario.

 CNCP Telecommunications also used Anik B as a relay for its services.
 The Globe and Mail used Anik B to transmit copy to printing plants across Canada.